bmorledge-hampton19/mutperiod/README.md

 #### Mutation Data
 nucperiod supports two primary input formats for mutation data:
 First, data downloaded directly from the [ICGC data portal](https://dcc.icgc.org/releases) can be easily parsed using the following terminal command:
   `nucperiod parseICGC`

-Data from any other format should be converted to the specialized bed format recognized by nucperiod.
+Data from any other format should be converted to the specialized bed format recognized by nucperiod and parsed using the command:
+  `nucperiod parseBed`
 This format is a variation on the standardized bed format and contains 6-7 tab separated data columns (with the 7th being optional).
 The columns should be formatted as follows:
 ##### Column 1